 How did the market come about?
 It's a question that many ask.
 Here's the basic story.....In 2005 Community members were expressing their desire to have a farmers' market in our park.
 I brought the idea to a Friends of Trinity Bellwoods Park meeting, subsequently we had a call out for people to join a committee to get it off the ground.
 No one stepped up at that time so it went on the back burner.
 Then in 2006, I met Scott Cinello, who was totally into it.
 Yay.
 From there we started work on it - a year before the market started.
 We put together a proposal, got the Councillor on board who arranged a meeting with city departments.
 We also got over 600 support signatures!
 That was important as it showed the city that the community would come out to support it.

 TBFM is a food focused farmers' market.
-It's about supporting our local food farmers and producers.
-Partcipation is by invitation only.
-Prior to each season market management extend invitations to renewing Vendors and potential new Vendors - if space availability permits.
+We do not consider non-food vendors.
+Participation is by invitation season to season.
+Prior to each season management extends invitations to renewing Vendors and potential new Vendors - if space availability permits.
 There is scant turnover.
-TBFM is a small market and it is thoughtfully curated to keep it viable for all farmers/vendors.
-It is a balancing act when it comes maintaining the ratio between farmers and non-farmers mandated by the City/Board of Health.
-It is not just about filling physical space, or this particular product is not there, so it should be - there's much more to it.
-We appreciate you understanding.
-The market does not consider non-food vendors.
+TBFM is a modest sized market and it is thoughtfully curated to keep it viable for participating farmers/vendors.
+All farmers markets must adhere to 50%+1 farmer to non-farmer ratio as per Board of Health rules.
+So, it is a balancing act when it comes maintaining this ratio.

 'The Trinity Bellwoods Farmers Market mandate is to support and promote local, sustainable and organically grown agriculture.
 To educate the community in the foods they eat, the source from which it comes and how it is grown and/or prepared.
 To increase community access to fresh, local, organic and sustainably grown produce, meats and dairy.
 We support slow food - to gather regional foods to cook and eat at hearth and home'.All vendors participating in the Trinity Bellwoods Farmers Market have gone through the application and approval process adherent to our Mandate.
 Vendors are not permitted to participate without prior approval or arrangement by the Trinity Bellwoods Farmers Market management.

-Please NOTE: We are food focused and currently do not consider non-food vendors.
+Please NOTE: We are food focused and do not consider non-food vendors.

 TIME: Tuesdays 3pm to 7pm